Aṉangu Pitjantjatjara Yankunytjatjara: Governance

 Governance of the area is determined by the APY Land Rights Act 1981 (amended 2017), whereby an elected executive board reports to the Premier of South Australia.
 The board appoints a general manager for a fixed term.
 Richard King was elected by the board in April 2015, and his term was extended for a year in March 2023, despite opposition by some councillors.
+In August 2025, the South Australian Government announced the appointment of administrators to run the lands for three months from 3 September, after a review found the reappointment of its general manager was constitutionally invalid under the APY Land Rights Act.
+King said that, after 12 years in the job, he would return to his family in Adelaide.

 The statutory functions of the APY body corporate, a land council, are: